Pupil Premium Funding

 - All KS2 pupils have the opportunity to represent the school in a sporting event.

-- Dolphinholme pupils will receive high quality PE provision through improving the quality of teaching and learning.
+- Dolphinholme pupils receive high quality PE provision through improving the quality of teaching and learning.

-- As a school we will increased the number of sporting events we attend.
+- As a school we have increased the number of sporting events we attend.

-- All KS2 pupils will have the opportunity to represent the school in a sporting event.
+- All KS2 pupils have had the opportunity to represent the school in a sporting event.

-- Dolphinholme Reception pupils will be introduced to cycling and older pupils will have the practical skills and understanding on how to cycle on today’s roads.
+- Dolphinholme Reception pupils were introduced to cycling and can now ride a two wheeled bike and older pupils have the practical skills and understanding on how to cycle on today’s roads.